Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-program.md

 ## Running the Application

-Start your API is debug mode.
+Start your API in debug mode.
+This will automatically seed the database with all of the objects defined in the DbContext module.

-> 🧨 Make sure you read the output as the port that your API starts on may differ from the one below.

-This will start the web server and make your API available at `https://localhost:7086` _(or a similar URL, depending on your configuration)_.

-You can test the API using a tool like Yaak, as described in the previous chapters.

 ## Summary